wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 At the end of the above program, we have an assert that checks whether `x == 1`.
 Will this assertion pass?
 It will fail, because Spin finds a counterexample.

 How does it find a counterexample?
-This assert causes the model checker to backtrack and explore all possible counterexamples from all computations.
+The assert causes the model checker to backtrack and explore all possible counterexamples from all computations.
 It tries to find computations where `x` is not set to 1.
 For example, from five computations shown in the above figure, it will find paths where `x` is set to 3, 4, or 5—but not 2, because that choice was blocked earlier using the guard expression.

 Here’s a truncated version of the assertion violation report you would see when you run your model (assuming the above code is saved in a file named atest.pml):